dpgaspar/AWSCFDocs/docs/index.rst

 4 - The messages system log is sent to CloudWatch also.
 This seemed like an easy and useful feature to include.

-5 - The stack supports rolling updates of stack changes or even for new code deploy.
-This made with two extra
+5 - The stack supports rolling updates of stack changes, or even for new code deploy.
+This is done with two extra
 parameters:

 a) DEPLOY_VERSION - The deploiment version
 b) DEPLOY_CONTEXT - The context: Production, Staging, Development.

-The parameters values are set on a created file name env.sh (on ec2-user home), this changes the stack UserData, and forces the instances to perform a rolling update and download the service from S3 again.
+The parameter values are set on a created file name env.sh (on miniclip home), this changes the stack UserData, and forces the instances to perform a rolling update and download the service from S3 again.
 These could be used by the application to perform extra config.
+The rolling updates are possible if you have at least two instance on the ASG.

 Special Concerns
 ----------------